Qiskit/qiskit/docs/faq.rst

 in the base (root) environment, instead of in your virtual environment.
 Choose a virtual environment in the Anaconda-Navigator from the **Applications on** dropdown menu.
-In this menu, you can see see all of the virtual environments within Anaconda, and you can select the environment where you have Qiskit installed to launch Jupyter Notebook.
+In this menu, you can see all of the virtual environments within Anaconda, and you can select the environment where you have Qiskit installed to launch Jupyter Notebook.